 The Communications Committee maintains the accessible flow of information from the GPSA to the graduate and professional student body and the Cornell community.

 Connects and advocates specifically for international graduate students and graduate students from diverse backgrounds.

-The Executive Committee consists of the President, Executive Vice-President, and Vice President for Operations, who manage the day-to-day operations of the GPSA.
+The Executive Committee is composes of the officers of the Graduate and Professional Student Assembly, of which there shall be at least four.
 They meet regularly with the Graduate School deans, university administrators, and executives of other assemblies.
-The President is the chair of the Executive Committee.
+The Executive Vice-President is the chair of the Executive Committee.

 |Faculty Teaching, Advising, and Mentorship Award Committee||